Apple Podiatry Group

 Foot fractures are common and account for about 10% of all reported bone fractures.
 With their expertise in minor to complex fracture repairs, Jarna Rathod-Bhatt, DPM, and Rahul Bhatt, DPM, treat fractures at Apple Podiatry Group.
 If you have a broken bone or suffer from an injury, schedule an exam right away.
-Book online or call the Arlington or Irving, Texas, office if you need a same-day evaluation.
+Book online or call the Arlington, Flower Mound, or Irving, Texas, office if you need a same-day evaluation.

 Bone fractures tend to occur because of sudden impact.
 If you land incorrectly or twist your leg, for example, you put added stress on your bones, which can lead to a fracture.
 Bones can also break because of a crush injury at work, or if someone stomps on your foot during a sporting event.